Sacraments of Initiation

 Sacrament of Baptism

 Parents are encouraged to have their children baptized within a few months of birth.
 The Sacrament of Baptism is celebrated during mass.
 There are instructional meetings prior to the celebration of the sacrament.
-Please contact Patty at the rectory for more information and for available dates and times.
+Please contact Patty Braga at 973-226-7288 for more information and for available dates and times.

 RCIA Guidelines - Archdiocese of Newark